 The Catholic wedding liturgy (or ceremony) presents engaged couples with both choices and structure.
 The structure is provided by the Rite of Marriage, the ritual book that contains the prayers, readings and liturgical forms used in Catholic weddings throughout the United States.
-The choices come from a variety of options provided in the Rite of Marriage as well as any cultural or other customs that may be appropriate for a Catholic wedding.
+The choices come from a variety of options provided in the Rite of Marriage, which include cultural customs approved for use in the United States.
 Take some time as a couple to think about these choices and then discuss them with the priest, deacon or other pastoral minister at your parish.

 Within Mass or Outside of Mass?

 The Rite of Marriage provides three forms for a Catholic wedding.
 A wedding within Mass is usually celebrated when two Catholics marry.
-A wedding outside of Mass is usually celebrated when a Catholic marries a person from another Christian denomination.
+A wedding outside of Mass is usually celebrated when a Catholic marries a baptized person from another Christian denomination.
 A third form, also outside of Mass, is usually celebrated when a Catholic marries someone who is not baptized.
-When a deacon leads the liturgy, which is increasingly common, the wedding is celebrated outside of Mass even when two Catholics marry.
+When a deacon leads the liturgy, the wedding is celebrated outside of Mass even when two Catholics marry.

 The readings at a Catholic wedding liturgy are a proclamation of God’s Word and of the Church’s faith about marriage.
-For this reason, they are limited to readings from the scriptures (the Bible).
-There are nine options for the first reading from the Old Testament, thirteen options for the second reading from the New Testament and ten choices for the Gospel.
+For this reason, they are limited to readings from the Sacred Scriptures (the Bible).
+There are nine options for the first reading from the Old Testament, seven options for the responsorial psalm, thirteen options for the second reading from the New Testament and ten choices for the Gospel.
 You choose one from each of these categories.

 Prayer of the Faithful

-The prayer of the faithful (general intercessions) at a wedding liturgy includes petitions for the couple, their families, the Church, the world and the local community.
+The Prayer of the Faithful at a wedding liturgy includes petitions for the couple, their families, the Church, the world and the local community.
 The priest, deacon or other pastoral minister can help you to compose these petitions or you can tell him or her the people and concerns that you would like to have included, for example, the names of deceased or sick family members.

 The organist or music director at your parish can offer you choices for the sung and instrumental music at your wedding.
 Since most of the music at a wedding liturgy is intended to be sung by all present, the organist or music director will probably recommend pieces that are well known and easy to sing.
 Music that does not speak of God’s role in your marriage is best reserved for the wedding reception.